nicomazz/benza/README.md

 # Docker

-Don't read this if you don't know what is docker.
+Don't read this if you don't know what docker is.

 ## Server specific initializations